FA Cup: West Ham, Chelsea come from behind to oust lowly opponents

-Alex Penny had scored in the 19th minute for the National North division’s third-place team who were outplaying the millionaires from London who are only point away from the Champions League places in the Premier League.
+Alex Penny had scored in the 19th minute for the National North division’s third-place team which was outplaying the millionaires from London who are only point away from the Champions League places in the Premier League.

+All the key moments from @khfcofficial 🆚 @WestHam as Jarrod Bowen snatches a dramatic late winner ⚒#EmiratesFACup pic.twitter.com/wMxbCjQMob

 Only Declan Rice’s equalizer forced the game into extra time to prevent West Ham from being on the receiving end of the biggest upset in the 150 years of world soccer’s oldest competition.